Imperial Noble Consort Sunheon: Palace life

 Eom and her supporters told Gojong that Yi Jun-yong had a change of heart and mind, and Gojong, who believed that Yi Jun-yong was involved in the assassination of Empress Myeongseong, decided to remove Yi Jun-yong from his positions.

 Due to the death of Crown Princess Min in 1907, and remembering the help she received from Yun, she recommended his adoptive great-granddaughter, Yun Jeung-sun (the future Empress Sunjeong) to be the second wife of Crown Prince Sunjong.

 Because Sunjong had no son and was severely ill due to the Coffee Poisoning Plot, the Imperial Consort started planning to raise her son, Prince Uimin, as the next Crown Prince.
 However, as Yi Kang figured out her plan, he opposed her and became in conflict with him.

 On August 17, 1907, Emperor King Gojong, decided to be the prince of obedience without any heirs.
 This was the result of Yi Jun-yong, who continued to threaten his throne, and Gojong's intention to contain Yi Kang, and Yi Wan-yong, who feared that his real power would be eroded if Yi Jun-yong and Lee Kang-pa gain power.
 As a result, Yi Jun-yong, who has been constantly receiving treatment, attention, and checks as a potential successor to the throne during long-term exiles, becomes the cousin of Sunjong, and Yi Kang becoming the uncle of the prince.

 Eom eventually succeeded in making her son the successor of Emperor Sunjong, but Crown Prince Uimin was taken by Ito Hirobumi to Japan under the pretense to raise him instead.
 When she went to see her son, she stated that she saw her son eating lunch with rice balls while he was undergoing a hard training at a Japanese academy.

-Later Years
+Later years

 Eom later founded Yang Jeongsuk (now Yangchung High School) in 1905, and Jinmyeong Girls' School (now Jinmyeong Girls' High School) and Myeongshin Girls' School (now Sookmyeong Women's University) in 1906.

-She later suffered from typhoid in July 1911, and eventually passed away a few days later on July 20 at the age of 57 at Hamnyeong Hall (咸寧殿) in Deoksugung Palace.
+She later suffered from typhoid in July 1911, and eventually died a few days later on July 20 at the age of 57 at Hamnyeong Hall (咸寧殿) in Deoksugung Palace.
 At the time, her son, Crown Prince Uimin, was staying in Japan and wasn't told about her death until later.

 After her death, Eom was given the title of 'Sunheon', a title that was given from Sunjong.

 She is buried in Cheonsu Mountain in Yangju, and Myoho was called Yeonghuiwon.
 She was later re-buried across from her mausoleum with Yi Jin, her eldest grandson, who she had not seen him in her lifetime, who died from poisoning.

 Her tablets were additionally enclosed in Chilgung.